 Check the voltage of the batteries.
 During the charging phase 29.1 V can be achieved, this is a temporary value well tolerated both by the batteries and by the battery charger.
-This value has to be monitored and if this situation lasts for too long, the circuit breaker of the battery charger must be disconnected.
+This value has to be monitored and if this situation lasts for a too long period, the circuit breakers of the battery chargers must be disconnected.